d99kris/nmail/README.md

 [myaccount.google.com/security](https://myaccount.google.com/security) and
 under `Less secure app access` click `Turn on access (not recommended)`.

-### OAuth2 Authentication
+### OAuth 2.0 Authentication
-Google OAuth2 application review has not yet been requested for nmail, and as such users need to request an invitation to use this.
+Google OAuth 2.0 application review has not yet been requested for nmail, and as such users need to request an invitation to use this.
 Please send an email to `d99kris at gmail dot com` with subject `nmail google oauth2 invite` from the google account address you would like to be invited.

-Alternatively a user may set up their own OAuth2 application with Google and configure `~/.nmail/auth.conf` accordingly.
+Alternatively a user may set up their own OAuth 2.0 application with Google and configure `~/.nmail/auth.conf` accordingly.

 Accessing Email Cache using Other Email Clients